9 June 2022

 Prior to joining ARU it was always my intention to become involved with student societies, namely The Ruskin Journal.
 I had always loved writing so I knew that providing content for an online magazine would be up my street.

-I am now in my second year of studies and I run The Ruskin Journal.
-Last year I wrote content for it and I was a part of the committee but to actually be in charge of everything was a step that I, admittedly, never intended to take.
+In my second year of studies, I ran The Ruskin Journal.
+In my first year, I wrote content for it and was a part of the committee, but to actually be in charge of everything was a step that I, admittedly, never intended to take.

-Running a journal is hard work, as I’m sure the former RJ President would echo.
+Running a journal is hard work, as I’m sure the previous RJ President would echo.
 Between bouts of editing, keeping four social media pages updated and scheduling posts, there is always something that you could be doing.
 It feels like a part-time job, minus the pay, but watching the magazine grow and evolve in a way is like a payment in itself.
-Not to mention all the real-world and relevant experience I’m getting for my CV.
+Not to mention all the real-world and relevant experience I got for my CV.

 At ARU, we're all about preparing you for the future.
 There are plenty of opportunities to gain practical, real-world experience – both as part of your course and through student-led societies such as The Ruskin Journal.
 Find out more at one of our Open Days.